AnupN29/BasicsGit/README.md

 6. Restoring files to last staging version in the local directory: git restore [filename] Restoring to a specific version: git restore --source=HEAD~n [filename ]

+7. Cloning a repo from github: git clone [link]

 ## Staging Specific Commands